bbusenius/History-of-Guatemala-2nd-Grade/units/unit5/lesson2.md

 ## Activities and Assessments
 - **Activities**:
   - **Storytelling**: Listen to "Mariano Gálvez, A Hero of Freedom" to learn his role (10 minutes).
+  - **Composer Study**: Listen to "Chichicastenango" by Paco Pérez to connect with the cultural context of the independence era (5 minutes).
   - **Dictation**: Write a sentence to practice spelling and connect to independence (5 minutes).
   - **Craft**: Make a paper doll to visualize Gálvez’s contribution (15 minutes).
 - **Formative Assessment**:
   - **Story**: Listen for narration details (e.g., leadership, freedom) to assess comprehension.
+  - **Composer Study**: Note the student's response to the music (e.g., "It sounds happy" or "It makes me think of dancing") to assess engagement with the cultural aspect.
   - **Dictation**: Check the written sentence for spelling accuracy and neatness (e.g., correct spelling of “helped” or “ayudó”).
   - **Craft**: Observe effort and decoration (e.g., hat) to gauge engagement and understanding.
 - **Summative Assessment**: